timrabl/docker-dokuwiki/README.md

 #### stable

 The stable dokuwiki version without the `ìnstall.php`.
-This means you need to provide a existing dokuwiki data volume with:
+This means you need to provide a existing dokuwiki data volume to work.
+This is done with:

 `-v {VOLUME_NAME}:/var/www/localhost/htdocs/data`